cwcpark/cwcpark.github.io/publications/index.md

 ### Manuscripts Under Review
-1. __Park, C.__ & Edberg, M. (2019).
+1. __Park, C.__ (2019).
 [Submitted].
+Nosocomial infection of MERS-CoV in South Korea: Its control strategies and recommendations for the future outbreak.
+Journal of Global Health Reports.

+2. __Park, C.__ (2019).
+[Submitted].
+Traditional funeral and burial rituals and the 2014-2016 Ebola outbreak in West Africa – Social and behavioral communication interventions to prevent future infectious diseases.
+Anthropological Quarterly.

+3. __Park, C.__ (2019).
+[Submitted].
+Lessons learned from the World Health Organization (WHO)’s late initial response to the 2014-2016 Ebola outbreak in West Africa.
+Journal of Public Health in Africa.

+4. __Park, C.__ & Edberg, M. (2019).
+[Submitted].
 The effects of spiritual experience and church commitment on mental health and work performance among South Korean immigrants in the United States: Mixed Methods Study.
 Journal of Immigrant & Refugee Studies.

-2. __Park, C.__ & Edberg, M. (2019).
+5. __Park, C.__ & Edberg, M. (2019).
 [Submitted].
 The effects of Christian faith on successful living transition among South Korean immigrants in the United States: A qualitative study.
 Journal of Immigrant and Minority Health.

-3. Roberson, J., Berrigan, M., Folkert, K., __Park, C.__, Ma, Y., Zajac, J., … & Lee, J. (2019).
+6. Roberson, J., Berrigan, M., Folkert, K., __Park, C.__, Ma, Y., Zajac, J., … & Lee, J. (2019).
 [Submitted].
 Outcomes in Patients with Diabetes Mellitus Type 2 and Class I Obesity Undergoing Surgical vs. Medical Management: Systematic Review and Meta-Analysis.
 Surgery for Obesity and Related Diseases.

 ### Working Manuscripts

 1. __Park, C.__, Migliaccio, G., Sandberg, J., & Regenstein, M. (2019).
 [Current Research, Dissertation Paper 1].
 Core competencies for Doctor of Public Health Education at 37 schools from the Association of School of Public Health in the United States.

 2. __Park, C.__, Migliaccio, G., Sandberg, J., & Regenstein, M. (2019).
 [Current Research, Dissertation Paper 2].
 The trend of doctoral degrees in public health in the United States.